-In April 2001, the Company assumed the 1993 Stock Option Plan of Southern BioSystems, Inc. (1993 SBS Plan) in connection with its acquisition of SBS.
+In April 2001, the Company assumed the 1993 Stock Option Plan of Southern BioSystems, Inc. (1993 SBS Plan) in connection with the acquisition of SBS.
 Pursuant to the 1993 SBS Plan, incentive stock options may be granted to employees, and nonstatutory stock options may be granted to employees, directors, and consultants, of the Company and its affiliates.
-A total of 662,191 shares of common stock have been reserved for issuance under this plan.
+A total of 662,191 shares of common stock were reserved for issuance under this plan at the time the Company assumed the plan.
 Options granted under the 1993 SBS Plan expire no later than ten years from the date of grant.
 Options may be granted with different vesting terms from time to time not to exceed five years from the date of grant.
-As of December 31, 2005, 242,171 shares of common stock have been exercised under the 1993 SBS Plan.
+As of December 31, 2006, there were no shares of common stock available for future grant and options to purchase 184,807 shares of common stock were outstanding under the 1993 SBS Plan.

-1995 Nonqualified Stock Option Plan of Southern Research Technologies, Inc.
+1995 Nonqualified Stock Option Plan of Southern Research Technologies, Inc

 In April 2001, the Company also assumed the 1995 Nonqualified Stock Option Plan of Southern Research Technologies, Inc. (1995 SRT Plan) in connection with its acquisition of SBS.
 Under this plan, non-statutory stock options may be granted to employees, directors, and consultants, of the Company and its affiliates.
-A total of 243,609 shares of common stock have been reserved for issuance under this plan.
+A total of 243,609 shares of common stock were reserved for issuance under this plan at the time the Company assumed the plan.
 Options granted under the 1995 SRT Plan expire no later than ten years from the date of grant.
 Options may be granted with different vesting terms from time to time but not to exceed five years from the date of grant.
-As of December 31, 2005, 221,870 shares of common stock have been exercised under the 1995 SRT Plan.
+As of December 31, 2006, there were no shares of common stock available for future grant or outstanding options under the 1995 SRT Plan.